 The Forgotten War

 Jack Wolverton reacts to the Korean War being known as the "Forgotten War."
-It upsets him that so many people know it as such.
+He shares It upsets him that so many people know it as such.
 He says he never personally forgot about the war.
 He recalls telling his two brothers about some of the incidents that happened during the war but could not bare telling his wife and son.